MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/nxp.md

 ---
-title: Setting up a NXP device ms.date: 05/22/2019 ms.topic: article
+title: Setting up an NXP device ms.date: 05/22/2019 ms.topic: article
 description: Learn about how to set up your NXP device with Windows 10 IoT Core.
 Use the dashboard, connect to a network, and connect to Windows Device Portal.